aprilykwon/April-Kwon---Resume/README.md

 ### Programming and Computer Software Skills
-* Basic knowledge of HTML, the Command Line, and avid Macbook and iOS user
+* Basic knowledge of HTML, the Command Line, avid Macbook and iOS user
 * Utilizing Microsoft Excel and Word in a video game testing facility (3+ years)
 * Logging bugs and troubleshooting issues/errors (also in a video game testing facility, 3+ years)
 * Beginning knowledge of Ruby, Python, Javascript